-25. If a concern is raised about the practice or behaviour of a member of staff this information will be recorded and passed to the headteacher, Susanne Ottens.
-The local authority designated officer (LADO) will be contacted and the relevant guidance will be followed
+33. If a concern is raised about the practice or behaviour of a member of staff this information will be written down with clear details of what information is known about what happened, who is involved, where and when.
+This will handed directly to the headteacher, Juliette Owens / or in her absence the DHT, Sally Beckenkrager.
+The local authority designated officer (LADO) will be contacted and the relevant guidance will be followed.

-The LA's Designated Officer
+The LA's Designated Officer is: Jemma Swann